chainwikinet/wikijs-yam-content/home.md

 - To ensure Yam was truly a `community owned and governed protocol`.
 - To align interests with the communities of the staked tokens, all of which had potential value and experience to add to the Yam protocol

+# Decentralized Governance

+YAM launched with `fully decentralized governance` from Day 1 by implementing the Compound governance module.
+This gives control of the protocol to YAM tokenholders, meaning that updates to the protocol and management of the treasury can only be performed with approval from YAM holders.

+The governance process begins on the [Yam Governance Forum](https://forum.yam.finance/) where proposals are first submitted for discussion.
+If the community signals its interest and any necessary modifications to the proposal are made, the proposal is submitted to Snapshot off-chain governance, where tokenholders can vote with their token balances.

+If a Snapshot proposal is passed and no code is required to be implemented, the approved action can be taken.

+If code deployment is required, the code will go to audit if necessary, and then be proposed via on-chain governance at which point tokenholders will vote once more to deploy.

 # YAM Resources